thesamyo7/new-one/README.md

 # new-one
 this is my first repository..
+samarth chikkegouda